microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/Theory.md

 The detected module format of input files is used by TypeScript to ensure it emits the output syntax that Node.js expects in each output file.
 If TypeScript were to emit `/example.js` with `import` and `export` statements in it, Node.js would crash when parsing the file.
 If TypeScript were to emit `/main.mjs` with `require` calls, Node.js would crash during evaluation.
 Beyond emit, the module format is also used to determine rules for type checking and module resolution, which we’ll discuss in the following sections.

+As of TypeScript 5.6, other `--module` modes (like `esnext` and `commonjs`) also respect format-specific file extensions (`.mts` and `.cts`) as a file-level override for the emit format.
+For example, a file named `main.mts` will emit ESM syntax into `main.mjs` even if `--module` is set to `commonjs`.

-It’s worth mentioning again that TypeScript’s behavior in `--module node16` and `--module nodenext` is entirely motivated by Node.js’s behavior.
+It’s worth mentioning again that TypeScript’s behavior in `--module node16`, `--module node18`, and `--module nodenext` is entirely motivated by Node.js’s behavior.
 Since TypeScript’s goal is to catch potential runtime errors at compile time, it needs a very accurate model of what will happen at runtime.
 This fairly complex set of rules for module kind detection is _necessary_ for checking code that will run in Node.js, but may be overly strict or just incorrect if applied to non-Node.js hosts.

 ### Input module syntax